Rabbischmitty/compiler-theory-lex/README.md

 ### Special Notes
 - If you are modifying any of the files, you must run `make` to compile your new changes
+- If you are modifying the `scanner.l` you must modify the `tokens.h` to recognize the new token.
 - When modifying C++ files you must modify the corresponding header file
 - Included test cases can be accessed via the **tests** folder in the repo